A New World: How Manufacturing Recruiters Must Evolve Their Processes

 Reason 5: Not Enough Leads in the Funnel

-When it comes to high-volume hiring, having a strong pipeline of potential candidates is essential to success.
+When it comes to high-volume hiring, having a strong recruitment funnel with a pipeline of potential candidates is essential to success.
 But for some high-volume recruiting teams, generating a consistent flow of leads is a major challenge.

 Without a steady stream of qualified candidates, recruiting efforts can quickly become stalled, and positions may remain unfilled for longer periods of time.